Acts of the Apostles: Title, unity of Luke–Acts, authorship and date

 The name "Acts of the Apostles" was first used by Irenaeus in the late 2nd century.
 It is not known whether this was an existing name for the book or one invented by Irenaeus; it does seem clear that it was not given by the author, as the word práxeis (deeds, acts) only appears once in the text (Acts 19:18) and there it refers not to the apostles but to deeds confessed by their followers.

 The Gospel of Luke and Acts make up a two-volume work which scholars call Luke–Acts.
 Together they account for 27.5% of the New Testament, the largest contribution attributed to a single author, providing the framework for both the Church's liturgical calendar and the historical outline into which later generations have fitted their idea of the story of Jesus and the early church.
-The author is not named in either volume.
-According to Church tradition dating from the 2nd century, the author was Luke, named as a companion of the apostle Paul in three of the letters attributed to Paul himself, but twentieth century scholarship cast this into doubt, with Theissen stating “a critical consensus emphasizes the countless contradictions between the account in Acts and the authentic Pauline letters."
-An example can be seen by comparing Acts' accounts of Paul's conversion (Acts 9:1–31, 22:6–21, and 26:9–23) with Paul's own statement that he remained unknown to Christians in Judea after that event (Galatians 1:17–24).
-The author "is an admirer of Paul, but does not share Paul's own view of himself as an apostle; his own theology is considerably different from Paul's on key points and does not represent Paul's own views accurately."
-Many modern scholars have therefore expressed doubt that the author of Luke–Acts was the physician Luke, and critical opinion on the subject was assessed to be roughly evenly divided near the end of the 20th century.
+The author was not named in either volume, as was common for ancient biographies and histories, including Tacitus's Germania and Diogenes Laertius.
+According to Church tradition dating from the 2nd century, the author was Luke, named as a companion of the apostle Paul in three letters attributed to Paul, but a twentieth century consensus emphasized the differences with the Pauline letters, and influential figures such as Philip Vielhauer cast doubt on the tradition, while B. H. Streeter argued that Luke could have known Paul without adopting his theology.
 More recent developments in interpretation find that Paul and the author of Luke–Acts are not as different theologically as previously thought.
+Critical opinion on the traditional attribution to Luke was assessed to be roughly evenly divided near the end of the 20th century.
 Most scholars maintain that the author of Luke–Acts, whether named Luke or not, met Paul.
 He was educated, a man of means, probably urban, and someone who respected manual work, although not a worker himself; this is significant, because more high-brow writers of the time looked down on the artisans and small business people who made up the early church of Paul and were presumably Luke's audience.